Building Positive, Healthy Relationships: 6 Helpful Benefits

 How to Build Healthy Relationships

-Learning how to build healthy relationships took time.
-I am an extrovert and have always enjoyed meeting new people, and building relationships.
+I am an extrovert and enjoy meeting new people and building relationships.
 They just weren’t all healthy or positive.
 Quantity does not lead to quality.

 We initially learn to build relationships with our parents and siblings.
-We then move to build relationships with friends, romantic interests, and children.
+We then move to build relationships with friends, romantic interests, and our children.

 If we take another look at Jesus’ relationship with his disciples, we learn how to build healthy relationships.